 Leisure travel is all about making memories.
 Only you can determine what qualifies as “memorable,” but some or all of the time-sensitive ideas above probably meet your standards.
 The same is true for our hypothetical destination birthday bash, and perhaps a close friend’s destination bachelor or bachelorette party.

 Don’t overlook rare opportunities.
 For example, in August 2017, several thousand Americans traveled great distances to meet the path of the first coast-to-coast total solar eclipse in 99 years, according to Space.com.
 Many camped outdoors in the 70-mile-wide, mostly rural swathe, which extended from Oregon to South Carolina; others slept in recreational vehicles.
 Those not willing or able to do either were forced to pay exorbitant prices for hotel and short-term rental accommodations.
-Even the humblest motels sold out along the entire arc of totality, which suggests that humans will go to great lengths to make lasting memories.
+Even the humblest motels sold out along the entire arc of totality, where the sun was completely blacked out.
+This is a powerful suggestion that humans will go to great lengths to make lasting memories.